sjburgess/UW-Roundnet-Website/README.md

 ### Day 7: Daily Scrum Meeting
 - **Savanna:**
-  - *What did you do yesterday?* Yesterday, I continued to format our readme submission file and reached out to another team for sprint review.
+  - *What did you do yesterday?*  Yesterday ai collected photos and made a draft outline for the about section of the website.
-  - *What are you planning to do today?* Today I plan to fix the burndown chart formatting and finalze the readme for submission.
+  - *What are you planning to do today?*  Today I plan to upload the photos and finalize placement of the information and layout of the page.
+I also plan to upload my finished sheet to GitHub to eventually be added as a tab on the site.
   - *Any problems?* no issues!

 - **Sarah:**
- - *What did you do yesterday?* Yesterday, I did not have a chance to work on the project.
+ - *What did you do yesterday?*  Yesterday, I started building the interest form page with html and css
-  - *What are you planning to do today?* Today we have our sprint review, so will collaborate with the team to make sure we are all ready to submit the first sprint.
-Also provide feedback to another team.
+  - *What are you planning to do today?*    Today I am planning to finish building the form and ensure it looks right
-  - *Any problems?*
+  - *Any problems?* No problems

 - **Basil:**
   - *What did you do yesterday?
 I finished linking each separate HTML page to the navbar buttons.*